Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

 Subd.
 2. Teacher.
-“Teacher” means a classroom teacher or other similar professional employee required to hold a license from the Professional Educator Licensing and Standards Board.
+“Teacher” means a classroom teacher or other similar professional employee required by law to hold a license from the Professional Educator Licensing and Standards Board.

 Subd.
 3. Board.
 “Board” means the Professional Educator Licensing and Standards Board.

-(1) licensure fields and economic development regions reported by the commissioner of education or the Professional Educator Licensing and Standards Board as experiencing a teacher shortage; and
+(1) licensure fields and economic development regions reported by the Professional Educator Licensing and Standards Board as experiencing a teacher shortage; and

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.